Skip to main content

 Coaches, mentors, and peers work together to establish trust, security, belonging, love, and self-esteem.
 With this as a foundation supporting them, they are able to take the time to reflect on their goals, strengths, and hopes to eventually reach their full potential.

 "Everybody says they do relationships, but they do not in the way that we do relationships with strong ties," Katie says.
 "If they get a flat tire, we're their first call.
-If they have an issue, we are people that they go to."
+If they have an issue, we are the people that they go to."

 Found Village develops innate potential